puneeth-hegde/admybrand-landing-page/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
+This work is shared for educational and hiring‑assignment purposes.

 ---